Kezak1/backup-manager/README.md

 # Backup Manger
 Interactive backup managemnt system for Linux.
-The system allows to create multiple backups for of selected local directories and maintain them by monitoring filesystem changes and synchronizing updates for the backup direcory.
+The system allows to create multiple backups for of selected local directories and maintain them by monitoring filesystem changes and synchronizing updates for the backup directory.

 ## Setup
 1. Requirements: